hannobraun/braun-embedded.com/content/_index.md

         <p>
     </div>
     <p>
         Toolkit for motion control software in Rust.
-Designed to run on microcontrollers with minimal or no overhead.
+Designed to run on microcontrollers with minimal to no overhead.
     </p>
 </div>